Jairo411/DogEngine/README.md

 ![DOGENGINELOGO](DogEngineMascot.png)

 <p>This is repository holds my attempt into making a game engine from stratch, using C/C++.
 This project has been worked on, on and off throughout my years in humber and continues to be developed on.<p>
+<p>This repository holds my attempt into making a game engine from stratch, using C/C++.
+This project has been worked on, on and off throughout my years in humber and continues to be developed on.<p>

 ## How to clone my repository using gitbash
 <h4> <h4>